 In either case, do you know how to handle these annoying behaviours that could eventually tear your relationship apart?

-In my experience of helping more than 2,600 couples worldwide from 85 nationalities, there are 3 things that contribute to the breakdown of a relationship:
+In my experience of helping more than 3,574 individuals (1,139 couples) worldwide from 98 nationalities, there are 3 things that contribute to the breakdown of a relationship:

 I will guide you on a journey to discovering where things have gone wrong for each of you in your relationship.
 Of course, you both want to know this to rebuild.

 I also provide easy to use tips, tools and strategies to get you to revitalize your relationship and end the pain of emotional distancing.
 Above all, I share with you an understanding of your physical emotions – and why you feel the way you do.
 Would that be helpful?”

 1. Do I want to communicate better so that I can deal with issues before they become resentments?
 (Presently this is not happening, right?)

 2. Do I want to learn how to express how I feel without it becoming a full-on fight?
 (In any case, suppressing or “bottling up” intense feelings and not expressing them can carry a heavy emotional toll.)

 3. Would it help me to find out my partner’s love language – would that make sure I keep my Soulmate?
 (Not guaranteed, but it would sure help AND let your partner know how you want to be loved.)